tnikotenko/tnikotenko/README.md

 <h3>Hello everyone! ✨</h3>

-My name is Tatyana, and I am a QA engineer.
+My name's Tatiana, and I'm a QA engineer.
 I specialize in testing websites and web applications.
 I have experience in functional and regression testing, as well as in design, usability, and user experience testing.

 I completed EPAM courses in functional testing and introduction to automation.
-Currently, I am continuing my education with courses in Python and automated testing.
+Currently, I'm continuing my education with courses in Python and automated testing.

 Before starting my career in testing, I gained experience in design.
 This allows me to see the product from different perspectives, understand both business goals and user needs, and contribute ideas for product development.